HelenaLC/BiocSpatialChallenges/README.md

 # Structure

-- Each challenge is a stand-alonge `.Rmd` file, located in the `vignettes/challenges` directory
+- Each challenge is a stand-alone `.Rmd` file, located in the `vignettes/challenges` directory
 - Challenges are rated at one of three levels of difficulty: novice, intermidate, advanced
 - Ideally, a challenge should be linked to a GitHub issue in an already existent package/repository